castorini/SolrAnserini/README.md

 In order to integrate Anserini and Solr, we'll be using [Docker](https://www.docker.com/) - make sure this is setup on your machine before continuing.

+Additionally, ensure that the Docker SDK for Python is installed via `pip install docker`

 Overview
 ========